jwrussell26/Titanic/Analysis.md

 1912, it is a reasonable assumption to believe that there was a predictable pattern to who on board survived and who died.
-It is my belief that women and younger passengers had a greater chance of surviving due to those groups taking priority when filling the lifeboats.
+It is my belief that women and younger passengers had a greater chance of surviving due to those groups likely taking priority when filling the lifeboats.
 A thorough analysis will be conducted to test this hypothesis.